-The Budget Office of the Federation (BoF) produces the CB, and a more expanded team from the Federal Ministry of Budget and National Planning (MoBNP) co-ordinates the contents of the document and provides quality assurance.
+The Budget Office of the Federation (BoF) produces the CB, and there is a team within the Federal Ministry of Budget and National Planning (MoBNP) that specifically co-ordinates the contents of the document and assures that everything is reflective of the actual budget.
 The BoF has found that citizens are more interested in information on specific projects in their own communities that are directly derived from the budget, so the office takes time to include this information and to explain it in a simple manner.
-The CB also has a section on sources of revenue, budget allocations, and the main priorities of the budget for the year.
-For 2017, the BoF included an infographic in the CB representing budget priorities and sources of revenue.
+The CB also has a section on where the money is coming from, where the money is going to and what the main priorities of the budget are for the year.
+For 2017, the BoF also included an infographic in the CB representing budget priorities and sources of revenue.